 * Conspicuous by its absence, is the model designator for the enterrtainment/broadcast receiver.

-1946 - Operation Muskox was an 81-day military exercise organized by the Canadian Army in 1946.
+1946 - Operation Muskox was an 8 day military exercise organized by the Canadian Army in 1946.
 It involved the 48 members of the Army driving 11 4½-ton Canadian designed snowmobiles (a.k.a."Penguins").
 They were joined by three American observers in a smaller American-made snowmobile called a "Weasel" as well as an observer from the Royal Canadian Navy and a number of scientists.
 The Royal Canadian Air Force provided airdrops of supplies.
 During this period, the St. Roch was used as a radio beacon for Operation Muskox in 1946.
-No other details are available at this time.

 1947-48: St. Roch's last Arctic voyage, this time to supply the RCMP detachments in the western Arctic.
 The ship wintered at Herschel Island, but most of the crew were flown out for Christmas.
 On her return to Vancouver, the St. Roch was laid up.
 In 1947, the Marconi 200PT transmitter was replaced with the Collins 32RA-8 transmitter.
-This then, became the main transmitter.
-Modes: CW and Phone.
-1.5 to 15 Mhz; Power - 75 watts on CW, 50 watts on Phone.
+This then, became the main transmitter until replaced with the Canadian Marconi CM11.
+Sometime in this time frame, Lt Boggild of the Canadian Navy brought a depth sounder aboard in support of the research work he was doing.

 1950: St. Roch sailed from Vancouver to Halifax by way of the Panama Canal, becoming the first ship to circumnavigate North America.

-1951 - The St. Roch received a radar fit.
-It was the Canadian Marconi LN-16 which was removed from another ship, namely, the RCMP FRENCH.
-A tripod mast was installed for the antenna atop the deckhouse.
+1951 - .
 Also installed, was a Canadian Marconi CM11 transmitter which replaced the Collins transmitter installed in 1947.
 The CM11, recycled from the RCMP vessel FRENCH was the last transmitter to be installed and was removed in 1954.
 A Bendix DR-5B Depth Sounder was also fitted to the ship during this year.

 |This photo illustrates the use of the 358 absorption wavemeter.
 A coil for the frequency of interest is selected and attached to the wavemeter.
 The wavemeter is then positioned near the output stage of the transmitter.
 A light bulb will illuminate when the resonant frequency of the wavemeter is reached.
 The reading on the logging scale is then cross referenced on a logging scale to frequency chart.
 (Photo via Radiomuseum.org)|